 PITA CHIPS

-- 3 pieces of whole wheat pita bread
+- 3 pieces whole wheat pita bread

 - 2 teaspoons garlic salt